microsoft/pai/src/storage-manager/README.md

   storageServerName: # storage server name
   storageConfigName: # storage config name
 ```
 For more details about team-wise storage, please refer to [storage plugin](../../contrib/storage_plugin/README.MD)

+- How it works
+Storage-manager has a service named storage-manager-service, the host address can be addressed in job pods using STORAGE_MANAGER_SERVICE_SERVICE_HOST.
+If storageServerName and storageConfigName were configed, when deploy storage-manager, a nfs teamwise storage server will be created using host ${STORAGE_MANAGER_SERVICE_SERVICE_HOST}.
+Also a storage config with storageConfigName will be created, too.

 ---